WubbLord/6.8300-pset5/README.md

 - Problem 4
   - The generated figures `results/sampling_comparison.png`
   - Answer to the short answer question about different samplers and number of steps

+### Submission Guidelines for PSet

+Please zip the part1 and part2 folders as is and submit alongside the PDF writeup for part2 (mentioned above).
+The only deliverable that will be autograded is `part1/representations.py`.

 ## Grading